nhcrisp/RevisitTime/README.md

 N.H.
 Crisp, S. Livadiotti, P.C.E.
 Roberts, A Semi-Analytical Method for Calculating Revisit Time for Satellite Constellations with Discontinuous Coverage, ArXiv E-Prints.
 (2018).

 ## Legal
-Copyright 2017, The University of Manchester
-Written by Nicholas H. Crisp and Sabrina Livadiotti
+Copyright (C) 2017 The University of Manchester Written by Nicholas H. Crisp and Sabrina Livadiotti

 RevisitTime is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License (GPL) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.